JetBrains/ideavim/README.md

 1. Fork IdeaVim on GitHub and clone the repository on your local machine.

-2. Import the project from existing sources in IntelliJ IDEA 2017.1+ (Community or Ultimate) using "File | New | Project from Existing Sources..." or "Import Project" from the start window.
+2. Import the project from existing sources in IntelliJ IDEA 2018.1 or newer (Community or Ultimate) using "File | New | Project from Existing Sources..." or "Import Project" from the start window.